Theorafael/Theorafael/README.md

 ###

-<p align="left">Hello World!
-I'm a Junior Programmer and I have never-ending desire to learn and improve my Programming skills.
-I'm currently working on my Group Website Project</p>
+<p align="left">Junior Programmer with the.
+I have never-ending desire to learn and improve my Programming Language skill</p>

 ###